KayLerch/alexa-utterance-generator/README.md

 It lets you put in grammar specification line by line from your command.
 Complete by typing _generate!_ (with exclamation mark!) and you will be given the resulting output in the console.
 As this mode will only take input from console it will ignore any *.grammar file references.
 However, you can still use _-p, --plain_ and _-v, --values_ so you can make use of your existing values definitions inside *.values files in your inline grammar specification.
-There is no need to explicitly set _-d, --dry-mode_ as in REPL mode it automatically prints output to the console anyway.
+There is no need to explicitly set _-d, --dry-run_ as in REPL mode it automatically prints output to the console anyway.
 It will also let you save the output to file after reviewing the output in the console.

 **Organize your projects**